-- &Beyond Mnemba Island is rightfully renowned as one of the most exclusive private island resorts in the entire world.
-It’s without any doubt the most astonishingly beautiful beach resort of Africa (not taking into account the Seychelles, which are located much further away in the Indian Ocean), offering a level of barefoot luxury and rustic exclusivity unparalleled on the entire African coastline.
+- &Beyond Mnemba Island is renowned as one of the most exclusive private island resorts in the world.
+It’s without any doubt the most astonishingly beautiful beach resort of Africa (not taking into account the Seychelles, which are located much further away in the Indian Ocean) and offers a level of barefoot luxury and rustic exclusivity unparalleled on the entire African coastline.
 Because of its privacy, it shouldn’t come as a surprise that the castaway island has been (and still is) the playground of celebrities like Mick Jagger, Paul McCartney, Naomi Campbell, and Tom Cruise.
 Bill Gates is the lodge’s most famous repeat guest and rumor has that he is the private owner of the island.
 IMHO, &Beyond Mnemba Island is on pair with those 3 other world-famous private island resorts, Laucala Island (Fiji), North Island (Seychelles) and Soneva Jani (Maldives).

 - The island features a simple layout, with a central area of communal facilities from where sandy paths lead to the 12 thatched roof accommodations (or bandas, as &Beyond calls them).
 The communal areas are located in a small forest clearing set back a few steps from the beach, and comprise an open-sided dining room, an airy lounge with bar, a PADI certified dive center, a lovely library, and a curio shop.
 The decor of the communal areas echoes the rustic feel of the bandas, with a simple but beautiful design that blends well in the spectacular natural surroundings.
 Plush white sofas line the sandstone walls, a well-stocked bar sits in front of a beaded glass curtain, and elaborately carved wooden doors from Stone Town manifest the cultural roots of Zanzibar.
-At night, soft lighting is enhanced by handcrafted lightshades by Cape Town designer Heath Nash.
+At night, soft lighting is enhanced by handcrafted lightshades.

 - Of course, the prime reasons to visit &Beyond Mnemba Island are the magnificent sugar white beach that surrounds the entire island and the ridiculously clear lagoon that stretches out as far as the eye can see.
 One of the most pleasant things to do on the island is to stroll on the fine coral pearly white sands, while listening to the sounds of gentle waves lapping the shoreline and gazing across miles of glistening ocean with fifty shades of blue, green and turquoise.
 At high tide, a small part of the beach on the island’s northern side submerges under water (making it impossible to walk around the island), but at low tide, a stunning sandbank (probably the most beautiful I have ever seen in my life) appears, making it possible to walk for a mile on the purest white coral sand.
 The beach of &Beyond Mnemba ranks among the finest and most pristine in the world, and (un)fortunately, only the lucky few will ever set foot on it.

 - &Beyond Mnemba Island and the surrounding Marine Conservation Area boasts some of the most pristine, unspoilt and healthiest coral reefs in the Indian Ocean.
 The azure blue clear waters provide unsurpassed visibility for both snorkelers and scuba divers.
 For those wanting to take it easy, the house reef – where the coral reefs drop into the deep open sea – lies around 20 meters (65 feet) off shore, with boats and snorkeling guides available to take guests to more remote reefs.
-If you are a scuba diving enthusiast, the island is paradise, with two dives daily, led by experienced dive instructors, included in your stay (please note that a valid diving certificate is required).
+If you are a scuba diving enthusiast, the island is a paradise, with two dives daily, led by experienced dive instructors, included in your stay (please note that a valid diving certificate is required).
 Be prepared to encounter neon-tinted fish, such as the blue potato grouper, the indigo Napoleon fish, the deep red cubera snapper, and the green blocked turtle.
 Divers around Mnemba may also encounter the world’s largest fish, the gigantic whale shark.

 - For a tiny island, &Beyond Mnemba Island boasts a lot of wildlife.
 Green turtles are regular visitors to the island: females come to nest on the pristine beach with the hatchlings emerging around 55 days later.
 Green turtle laying season is year-round with a seasonal peak in February and March – and is something truly wonderful to witness (the staff will even wake you at night upon request if baby turtles are spotted struggling out of the nest and making their way to the water).
 The tiny suni antelope roams the forest in the centre of the island and the recently introduced and highly endangered Ader’s duiker may also be spotted.
 The latter is the rarest antelope species in Africa; there are between 300 and 600 Ader’s duiker remaining in the wild, with around 15 of these found on Mnemba.
 And the rich biodiversity of the coral reefs surrounding the island is enhanced by a resident pod of bottlenose dolphins, which are regularly spotted by visitors (and which were there to welcome us upon arrival as you can watch in my clip).